 Alice says, "I often believe in six impossible things before breakfast."
 Think about that: six impossible things before breakfast!
 Now, how many people here in this room, right now, can identify at least one impossibility that you believe in.
 Show of hands.
 Okay, that's not bad, that's not bad.
 Now Alice's quote and many of the events in my life have had a profound effect on me and have led me to uncover this philosophy, this scientific position, a formula if you would, that I believe has the ability to change the world.
 And this formula is:

 What it stands for is: Transformation equals Reality, multiplied by the Impossible, and raised to the power of, you guessed it, Play.

 What I'm really trying to say here is that transformative events will, by definition, occur when you take whatever your reality is, yours, mine, whoever's, and you challenge that reality with an impossible idea that is playfully embraced.
 I have a few examples out of my personal life that I'd like to share with you to illustrate this idea.

 The first story I'm going to share is actually the story of my birth.
-I was born in post Civil War Nigeria; and my parents, who had been displaced by the war, were trying to make their way home.
-The vehicle they were travelling in looked something like this (picture).
-Now the vehicle broke down and it was at that exact moment that my 19-year-old, heavily pregnant mother went into labour.
+I was born in post-Civil War Nigeria; and my parents, who had been displaced by the war, were trying to make their way home.
+The vehicle they were traveling in looked something like this (picture).
+Now the vehicle broke down and it was at that exact moment that my 19-year-old, heavily pregnant mother went into labor.
 It was then that I decided that I wanted to be born.

 By that time, I had caught pneumonia and I was still at risk of death.
 While the doctors battled to keep me alive, my mother never left my side and what was she doing the whole time?
 Singing and playing and keeping a positive outlook.
 So I'm here today, the doctors did cure me.
 And while they cured me, I am absolutely convinced that it was my mother's dogged determination to remain positive in the face of such a daunting reality that kept me alive.
 I believe that's what truly saved me.